 - Deliberately impeding a traffic director in his duty.

 - Moving, turning, marking, defacing, or otherwise interfering with a traffic sign or marker

 - Other improper conduct in relation to driving or parking on campus, or relating to acquiring or maintaining parking privileges.

 WARNING: Vehicles involved in any parking violation set out in this section may be commercially impounded or immobilized at the owner’s/driver’s expense.
 Parking Services is not obligated to locate an offender to request removal of a vehicle.

 Vehicle parking violations are classified as follows:

 - No Permit: Parking any vehicle on campus without a valid permit displayed, or displaying an expired permit, or displaying a permit in a vehicle to which it is not assigned.
-Parking on campus without a valid parking session purchased through the University’s Pay By Phone provider, or having the correct license plate registered with the Universities Pay By Phone provider.
-Parking on campus without having purchased a parking session through the Pay N Park Machine or having the correct license plate listed. $35
+Parking on campus without a valid parking session purchased through the Passport Parking App, or having the correct license plate registered with the Passport Parking App.
+Parking on campus without having purchased a parking session through the Pay N Park Machine or having the correct license plate listed.

 - Fire Lane: Parking any vehicle in a designated fire lane. $200